moyus/pointcss/docs/src/content/form.md

 ##### Sizing

-Your can create a small size of control by adding `.form-select--sm` modifier class on `.form-select` container.
+Your can create a small size of control by adding `.form-select--sm` or `.form-select--lg` modifier class on `.form-select` container.

 <section class="snippet">
   <div class="snippet__preview">